freeverseio/laos-public-docs/guides/how-to-with-api/broadcasting.md

 # Broadcasting NFTs

-This guide explains how to broadcast LAOS-minted NFTs to ensure visibility on traditional marketplaces and applications.
+This guide explains how to broadcast LAOS-minted NFTs to ensure they are detected by marketplaces and applications that do not support natively bridgeless minting.

 ## Prerequisites

-- LAOS API key
+- You have an API key.
+Information on how to obatain an API key [here](/api/introduction).
-- Collection contract address
+- Collection contract address from your previously [created collection using API](/guides/how-to-with-api/collection-setup.md)
-- Token ID(s) of the NFT(s) to broadcast
+- Token IDs of the NFT to be broadcasted
-- Chain ID where the NFTs exist

 ## Understanding Broadcast Types

-LAOS supports two types of broadcasting:
+LAOS supports two types of broadcasting.
+Depending on the marketplace you’re targeting, you may need to use a specific type.

 1. **MINT** - Emits a transfer event from the zero address (`address(0)`), simulating a fresh mint
 2. **SELF** - Emits a transfer event from the current owner to themselves